BOCOVO/full-stack-ts/README.md

 | `POSTGRES_USER` | `DB_USER`
 | `POSTGRES_PASSWORD` | `DB_PASSWORD`

-The `DB_HOST` variable in `.env.developement` file must be the name of postgree container in  `docker-compose.yml` file at the root directory of the project.
+The `DB_HOST` variable in `.env.developement` file must be the name of postgree service in  `docker-compose.yml` file at the root directory of the project.
 The default value is `starter-db`.

 The `.env.redis` file contain environment variables for the redis server.
 Make sure the variable `REDIS_PASSWORD` in `.env.redis` file have the same value with the variable `REDIS_PASSWORD` in `.env.development`

-The `REDIS_HOST` variable in `.env.development` file must be the name of the redis container in `docker-compose.yml` file at the root directory of the project.
+The `REDIS_HOST` variable in `.env.development` file must be the name of redis service in `docker-compose.yml` file at the root directory of the project.
 The default value is `starter-cache`.

 ### Web